-12 wearable predictions for 2017
+12 wearable predictions for 2017 | MobileSyrup

 4. Fitbit opens up in order to continue its reign

 Fitbit continued its reign as the wearables king in 2016 just as I predicted.
-I believe the fitness band company will do it again in 2017 but in order to do this it will need to open itself up to offer more value to users.
+I believe the fitness band company will do it again in 2017, but in order to accomplish this it’ll need to open itself up to offer more value to users.
 Fitbit’s acquisition of Pebble’s software assets in late 2016 positions them well to do this as does its purchase of Coin’s wearable payments technology.

 Fitbit has already started to move beyond just being a social step-counter with its focus on corporate wellness partnerships with the likes of UnitedHealthcare, New York Life, Pitney Bowes, SAP which see the use of fitness data to earn money or earn discounts.

 2017 could see Fitbit make these types of exchanges outside of the workplace.
-I suspect that this year we will see Fitbit offer greater integration with smart home systems and voice-assistants, including Amazon’s Alexa which it’s already working with.
+I suspect that this year we will see Fitbit offer greater integration with smart home systems and voice assistants, including Amazon’s Alexa which it’s already working with.
 I wouldn’t be surprised to see Fitbit introduce a new wristband that has voice control and there are already rumours that this year we will see Fitbit launch its own app store.

 5. The ‘Magicband’ leaves the theme park to transform tourism and live events